-Patients seeking dental implants in the Norman and Moore areas would greatly benefit from a consultation with Dr. Perry Brooks or Dr. Seth Brooks.
+Patients seeking dental implants in the Norman, Moore and Oklahoma City metro areas would greatly benefit from a consultation with Dr. Perry Brooks or Dr. Seth Brooks.
 Under their skillful hands, patients receive implants that prevent bone deterioration and preserve their facial structure for an improved appearance.

 What Are Dental Implants?